Quince-Pie/souffle/README.md

 #### Requirements:

 - A modern C compiler such as GCC and Clang (Souffle currently targets C23 but clang-cl is also supported).
-- khash provided by klib (available in git submodule) for test registeration.

 To build Souffle, simply create your test file and add souffle.c next to it when compiling.